Daviey52/reading-notes/301-reading/class-12.md

 1. Fill in the chart below with five differences between SQL and NoSQL databases:
 SQL NoSQL

- SQL database are table based - NoSQL database are document based, key-value pair, graphs database ow wide-column store SQL databases have predefined schema - NoSQL has dynamic schema for unstructured data SQL databases are vertically scalable - NoSQL are horizontally scalable SQL database use SQL for defining and manipulating data - NoSQL are focused on collection of documents.
+ SQL database are table based - NoSQL database are document based, key-value pair, graphs database ow wide-column store

+ SQL databases have predefined schema - NoSQL has dynamic schema for unstructured data

+ SQL databases are vertically scalable - NoSQL are horizontally scalable

+ SQL database use SQL for defining and manipulating data - NoSQL are focused on collection of documents

-2. What kind of data is a good fit for an SQL database?
+2.What kind of data is a good fit for an SQL database?
 Data in the form of tables

-3. Give a real-world example.
+3.Give a real-world example.
 Healthcare provider data
 4. What kind of data is a good fit a NoSQL database?
 Data in the form of key-value pair, documents, graph database or wide-column store